Robust excitation of C-band quantum dots for quantum communication

 and second by employing the two-state decoy approach~\cite{LMC:PRL05,W:PRL05}.
 Compared to previous work~\cite{Waks:PRA02}, Eq.~\ref{Eq:pm_bound} gives an explicit expression for $p_{\text{m}}$ relying only on the experimentally accessible $B$ and $g^{(2)}(0)$ and provides additional intuition to Ref.~\cite{Gruenwald:19}.

-Following the parameter estimation, we calculate the attainable secure key bits per pulse ($S\!K$) for standard and decoy-state BB84 QKD for each set of excitation parameters as shown for zero communication distance in Fig.~\ref{fig:exp_maps} (c) and (d), respectively.
+Following the parameter estimation, we calculate the attainable secure key bits per pulse ($S\!K$) in the asymptotic regime for standard and decoy-state BB84 QKD for each set of excitation parameters as shown for zero communication distance in Fig.~\ref{fig:exp_maps} (c) and (d), respectively.
+For the decoy protocol, we include a typical \SI{3}{\decibel} loss for a high-bandwidth intensity modulator required to produce the decoys.
 While the qualitative dependence of the $S\!K$ is very similar for both protocols, the performance gap is evident in the absolute values.
-Even under the favorable assumption of a lossless amplitude modulator, the $S\!K$ of the two-state decoy is $\sim$\,3 smaller than for the standard BB84 protocol.
-Decoy states have been introduced to handle the risk of multi-photon contributions $p_{\text{m}}$, but since these are inherently small for QDs, replacing a portion of the signal states with decoy states outweighs the effect of an exact bounding of $p_{\text{m}}$.
-Furthermore, comparing Fig.~\ref{fig:exp_maps} (a)-(c) shows that for zero distance the brightness (more accurately, $p_1$) dominates the $S\!K$ map making a tight bounding of $p_{\text{m}}$ even less relevant.
+Decoy states have been introduced to handle the risk of multi-photon contributions $p_{\text{m}}$, but since these are inherently small for QDs, introducing the constant loss of the intensity modulator outweighs the effect of an exact bounding of $p_{\text{m}}$.
+Furthermore, recalling that quantum cryptography with off-resonantly or two-photon excited QDs does not require any modulator for phase scrambling, adding an intensity modulator for decoy would increase the setup complexity.
+Comparing Fig.~\ref{fig:exp_maps} finally shows that for zero distance the brightness (more accurately, $p_1$) dominates the $S\!K$ map making a tight bounding of $p_{\text{m}}$ even less relevant.

 However, the impact of the multi-photon events on the $S\!K$ comes into play for non-zero communication distances making the ideal set of $\{p_k\}$ no longer trivial but dependent on the channel loss.
 Computing $S\!K$ maps at four distances, as depicted in Fig.~\ref{fig:distance} (a)-(d), visualizes the shift in source requirements.
 Short-distance transmissions benefit most from a bright source, whereas high-loss scenarios such as long-distance communication call for sources with high purity.
 Fig.~\ref{fig:distance} (e) then shows how these four ideal parameter sets behave over distances.
 The difference in performance underlines the potential of individually adjusting the excitation conditions with respect to the channel loss.
 Note that the joint optimization of $\{p_k\}$ by tuning the pump conditions is possible with resonant or two-photon excitation but less performant.
+In Supplementary~Note~\ref{sec:FinKey}, we also present the optimal finite-size $S\!K$ for various block sizes.

 The maximum distance for which the generation of a secure key is still possible is of great interest for applications.
 Since there is no analytical expression, we state the maximal communication distance as minimal channel transmission $\eta_{\text{ch}}^{\text{min}}$ and find that the approximation